 Info will be required at least quarterly

 This doesn’t mean businesses will need to file four tax returns a year!
 Instead, businesses will need to send “summary information” about their income and expenditure four times a year, or more frequently if they prefer.
 HMRC is hoping that this will be a simple thing to do since all of your bookkeeping information would already be held digitally.

 At the moment, HMRC is proposing that Making Tax Digital would only apply to sole traders and partnerships with a turnover or annual income above £10,000.
 It is likely to also apply to limited companies, but we don’t have the details yet - HMRC has promised a separate consultation for limited companies and their directors later this year.

 HMRC isn’t planning to change the current tax payment dates but is proposing that businesses have the right to make “voluntary payments” towards their tax liabilities throughout the year.
 This will mean that businesses can decide how often and what amount they want to pay, offering them more flexibility.

 HMRC is proposing to get rid of the current penalty system for late submissions of tax payments.
 Instead, it would change to a “points” system (similar to driving licence penalty points) and a financial fine would only be imposed when the points reach a certain number.

-The roll out of Making Tax Digital has already started!
+The roll-out of Making Tax Digital has already started!

-Digital tax filing is planned to start from April 2018, but the implementation of Making Tax Digital has already begun with the rollout of digital accounts for every small business owner and individual taxpayer.
+Digital tax filing is planned to start from April 2018, but the implementation of Making Tax Digital has already begun with the rollout of digital accounts for every small business owner and the individual taxpayer.